How Eating Habits Affect Oral Health

 What to Monitor

 When it comes to food, there is so much out there to choose from that it can be hard to know what is and isn’t best for your child.
 Your decision can also become further complicated due to clever marketing on packages at the grocery store.
+Sometimes it takes carefully reading the nutrition facts listed to uncover more hidden details that may not be obviously apparent.

 Foods to Limit

 You’ve probably heard it before: everything is fine in moderation.
 Well, there is truth to the saying.
-Though it is impractical to completely eliminate certain foods from your child’s diet, it is possible to limit how much they are consumed.
+Though it is impractical to eliminate certain foods from your child’s diet, it is possible to limit how much they are consumed.

 For example, make sweets something to enjoy during special occasions, like birthday parties or holidays, instead of daily.
 A mindful attitude toward food will promote good oral hygiene and healthy teeth.